mromano1/Street-Width-ROW/README.md

 Clips each transect to polygon edges
 Exports to both a GeoPackage (multi‑layer) and Shapefiles

-#Requirements
+# Requirements
 Python 3.10+
 geopandas, shapely >= 2.0, fiona
 (Optional: rtree or pygeos for spatial indexing performance)*

-Tip: If you see a Shapely/NumPy array-interface error, ensure you are using the default Fiona reader via GeoPandas.
+If you see a Shapely/NumPy array-interface error, ensure you are using the default Fiona reader via GeoPandas.
 This notebook uses GeoPandas' standard I/O.

-1) Environment setup
+### 1) Environment setup

 ```python
 # Create and activate an environment